swarnadityaa/swarnaditya.io/index.md

 ### Professional Summary

-Engineering Technology Lead at Accenture Banking and Insurance Consulting unit with over 12 years of experience in the finance field, including multiple years in insurance and banking.
-Possesses extensive expertise in various technologies and tools, ensuring 100% uptime, scalability, and reliability of critical applications and services.
+Custom Software Engineering Technology Lead at Accenture with over 12 years of expertise in finance, banking, and insurance.
+Specializes in enterprise platform technologies—cloud, containerization, mobile, and remote access—delivering 100% uptime and scalability for mission-critical applications and distributed systems.

 ## Tools and Technology